-On March 20 the Deputy Chief of the Mexico City Station cabled a classified message to headquarters in which it was stated that the information contained in the earlier dispatch which discussed Ruiz's contact "jibes fully with that provided station by LITEMPO/4 early December 1963."
+On March 20, the Deputy Chief of the Mexico City Station cabled a classified message to headquarters in which it was stated that the information contained in the earlier dispatch MARCHARPONT, which discussed Ruiz's contact jibes fully with that provided Louges] station by LITEMPO D early December 1963."
 22/

 A 201 file was opened on Gilberto Policarpo Lopez by Agency headquarters on December 16, 1963.
 23/ At that time his records indicated that no earlier 201 file had existed.
-The file contains a "Review of 201 file on U.S. Citizen" by Barry Gibson, an operations officer for the LAM/FI component of the Agency.
-24/ In that review the file was classified as a "counterintelligence case (i.e., involving a foreign intelligence or security service)."
-25/ The date of entry of that category in Agency records is indicated as January 22, 1975 in Lopez's file.
-26/ which had been carried out in Key West, Florida.
+The file contains a "Review of 201 file on U.S. Citizen" by which had been carried out in Key West, Florida.
 The report stated that Lopez's counsin, Guillermo Serpa Rodriguez, told the FBI that Lopez came to the United Stated for the first time some time after Castro first came to power.
 27/ He stayed approximately one year and then returned to Cuba.
 28/ Rodriguez stated that Lopez returned to Cuba because he was homesick and missed his family; he had parents and four brothers who still resided in Cuba.
 29/